 This website provides resources for students and practicing nurses alike, including an informative blog, clinical publications, articles, and helpful tips on succeeding in nursing school.

-This website offers pointers on how to craft the perfect nursing resume, apply to jobs, succeed in classes, and study for required examinations.
+This online resource offers pointers on crafting a nursing resume, applying to jobs, and preparing for exams.